Are Protein Bars Safe During Pregnancy?

 Still, there are a few downsides to these bars that I’ll share on the cons list.

 And, even if you are reaching for the healthiest protein bar out there, it’s best to limit yourself to no more than one bar a day.
-Realistically, pregnant women should consume protein bars in moderation, ideally, not every day and not to be focusing on losing weight.
+Realistically, pregnant women should consume protein bars in moderation, ideally, not every day and not to be focusing on losing weight or preventing birth defects.

 Most of your snacks and breakfasts should come from whole food options like snacks you put together so you know exactly what ingredients are going in.
 Again, they are not a proper meal replacement!
 Feel free to eat them as a quick bite but never as dinner or lunch, since the nutrients are not sufficient to support a growing baby.